jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 Since a DSL reflects the domain, it may not look like a traditional programming language.
 It might look like a specification language.
 It might have syntax constructs not seen in GPLs.
 Or it could look very similar to a GPL too.
 It all depends upon the nature of the domain.

-A GPL can support a domain too, but that is not its primary intent.
+A GPL can support domains too, but that is not its primary intent.
 A GSL can support any domain.
-A project can use coding standards that mirror domain constructus, but unless there’s effort to maintain a consistent ubiquitous language by the members of a project, a GSL based implementation will tend to feature language constructs first and domain second.
+A project can use coding standards that mirror domain constructus, but unless there’s effort to maintain a consistent ubiquitous language by the members of a project, a GSL based implementation will tend to project language constructs first and domain second.
 With a DSL, the domain is embedded within the language.
 The DSL __is__ the ubiquitous language.

 ## Do You Need a DSL?
 Though I shout the praises of DSLs from the mountain tops, do you really need one?